P

 History Of The Breed

-The pomsky is a mixed breed and although the history of this dog only goes back about ten years, its parent breeds, the Siberian husky and the pomeranian, do have a deeper history.
-The Siberian husky is believed to date back over 4000 years ago, originating in Siberia, Russia where they were developed by the Chukchi people of the Chukchi Peninsula.
-The pomeranian is believed to have descended from the spitz type dog from the Arctic region of Iceland.
-These spitz dogs were eventually transported to the Baltic region of Europe, what is now present day Germany and Poland but what was once known as Pomerania, which is where the breed got their name.
+The Pomsky is a mixed breed, and although the history of this dog only goes back a little more than ten years, its parent breeds, the Siberian husky and the pomeranian, do have a deeper history.
+The Siberian husky is believed to date back over 4000 years, originating in Siberia, Russia, where they were developed by the Chukchi people of the Chukchi Peninsula.
+The Pomeranian is believed to have descended from the spitz-type dog from the Arctic region of Iceland.
+These spitz dogs were eventually transported to the Baltic region of Europe, which is now present-day Germany and Poland, but what was once known as Pomerania, which is where the breed got its name.

 3 Pros And Cons Of Owning A Pomsky